Cat5e cables: the backbone of wired networks. Learn how to wire them for optimal performance.

 Cat5e Cable Installations

 Popular Cat5e cable consists of pairs of twisted copper wire that are often terminated in RJ45 connectors.
 An RJ45 modular plug can be installed on a CAT5e cable by rearranging the conductor pairs beneath the cable jacket into a specific colour sequence.
 The pairs are then inserted into the plug.
-Category 5e specifications designate the maximum amount of twist and cable jacket that should be removed during installations.
+Category 5e specifications designate the maximum amount of twist and cable jackets that should be removed during installations.

 Contact us with your questions about Cat5e cabling today.